kakudiego/C-19-Progressive-Web-Applications-PWA-_Budget-Tracker/README.md

 Finally, the budget tracker has a server and uses MongoDB as its database, so you’ll need to deploy this application to Heroku using MongoDB Atlas.
 To review this process, look at Module 18: NoSQL, Lesson 5: Add Mongoose Validation, specifically 18.5.5: Deploy to Heroku.

-## Review

-You are required to submit BOTH of the following for review:

-* The URL of the functional, deployed application.
+* The URL of the functional: https://thawing-dusk-86360.herokuapp.com/

-* The URL of the GitHub repository.
-Give the repository a unique name and include a README describing the project.
+* The URL of the GitHub repository: https://github.com/kakudiego/C-19-Progressive-Web-Applications-PWA_Budget-Tracker

 - - -
-© 2022 Trilogy Education Services, LLC, a 2U, Inc. brand.
-Confidential and Proprietary.
-All Rights Reserved.
-# C-19-Progressive-Web-Applications(PWA)_Budget-Tracker